Parvin16/sd_training/readme.md

 ![lab4 2](https://user-images.githubusercontent.com/118954022/214845447-fac57250-a401-4271-8352-7b227897dbb2.jpg)

 In order to know logical fuctional, need to extract to SPICE and simulation in it.
-In tkcon, >> extract all  (To extract inverter); ext2spice cthresh 0 rthresh 0  (To extract all parasitic capacitance); ext2spice ;
+In tkcon, >> extract all  (To extract inverter); ext2spice cthresh 0 rthresh 0  (To extract all parasitic capacitance); ext2spice ; In the terminal in ../openlane/vsdstdcelldesign, a .spice file has created.

 ![lab4 3](https://user-images.githubusercontent.com/118954022/214846135-fef50b5a-98ec-4b23-8ffd-6792445a37fb.jpg)